ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 ```

 !!! note
-    You can provide empty on-event callback `{}` in `CreateElementaryEventSubscription` and call `SetDelegate` from object of subscription to set new on-event callback.
+    You can provide empty on-event callback `{}` in `GenerateElementaryEventSubscription` and call `SetDelegate` from object of subscription to set new on-event callback.

 !!! note
     You can call `RemoveDelegate` from object of subscription to remove existing on-event callback.